AnneMarie Novark

-It seems the more I learn about writing, the less I know.
-As a result, I’ve hit a brick wall and haven’t written anything in a long time.
+Help!
+The more I learn about writing, the less I know.
+I’ve hit a brick wall.

 I think this is a common problem, especially with the inexhaustible availability of information on the Internet.
 Hundreds, maybe thousands, of online classes, authors’ websites, blogs, how-to articles and Yahoo Groups proliferate the Internet—everyone of them talking, teaching, and voicing opinions about the craft of writing.
 All sorts of rules abound: do this, don’t do that; the hero and heroine must meet on the first page, start a story with action, start a story in the hero’s ordinary world, don’t use flashbacks, don’t use prologues, etc. Many of the rules contradict each other, causing more confusion.

-For the past five years, this has been my own personal problem.
+For five years, that was my very own personal problem.
 Before I “knew” anything, writing was a joy.
 Every morning, I couldn’t wait to get on the computer to write.
 I wrote everyday and watched the pages of each manuscript grow until I would come to the end and then start the process all over.
 Ah, ignorance was bliss.

 Then I started attending conferences, workshops, and online seminars; I joined Yahoo Groups and forums; I read countless articles on authors’ websites and books on craft.
 My brain was in hyper drive, my creativity in dry dock, and my confidence shattered.
 The more I was learning, the less I seemed to know.
 This doesn’t mean writers should not hone their craft.
 Knowledge is power, but don’t let it stop you in your tracks and keep you from writing.
 The best way to learn the craft of writing is to write.